ituonecosia/bigspring-hugo-startup-theme/exampleSite/content/deutsch/_index.md

       its revenue) from advertising revenue to support local non-profit organizations focused on afforestation and tree planting projects.
-Currently Ecosia has 42 tree-planting projects across 25 countries such as Peru, Brazil, Burkina Faso and Indonesia and to date it has planted more than <strong>120 million trees</strong>.
+Currently Ecosia has 42 tree-planting projects across 25 countries such as Peru, Brazil, Burkina Faso and Indonesia and to date it has planted <strong>more than 120 million trees</strong>.
       It states that on average it takes 45 internet searches to fund the\nplanting of a tree, and search results are provided by Bing and enhanced by the company's own algorithms.
 The company publishes its monthly financial reports on its sites